 This Order does not authorize the following activities:

-Vegetation or sediment removal or management activities for the purpose of fire or flood risk reduction that will disturb or otherwise occur within more than 100 acres of waters of the state and/or riparian areas annually are not eligible for authorization under this Order.
+Vegetation or sediment removal or management activities for the purpose of fire or flood risk reduction that will disturb or otherwise occur within more than 100 acres of surface waters of the state and/or riparian areas cumulatively are not eligible for authorization under this Order.

 Sediment removal activities that will increase the flow conveyance capacity of designed channel beyond the designed channel capacity.